Code Enforcement Defense

 • Debris, overgrowth, parking, storage, or nuisance-related violations

-• Issues affecting real estate closings, sales, financing, or redevelopment
+• Issues affecting sales, financing, leasing, redevelopment, or tenant occupancy

 Business and use issues